ruxailab/disgitbot/README.md

 The Disgitbot project aims to create a comprehensive Discord bot that integrates GitHub activity with Discord communities, providing real-time notifications, contribution analytics, and automated workflow management.
 The project focuses on enhancing community engagement and streamlining development workflows through intelligent automation.

+## How DisGitBot Works (High-Level)

+DisGitBot bridges GitHub repositories and Discord communities by automatically capturing repository activity and presenting useful insights inside Discord.

+At a high level:
+1. GitHub webhooks listen for events such as pull requests, commits, and issues
+2. Incoming events are validated and processed by backend services
+3. Automation and AI-assisted logic handle labeling, reviews, and classification
+4. Contribution data is stored and indexed for analytics
+5. Results are delivered to Discord via bot commands, roles, and notifications

 ---

 ## Timeline & Tasks